 Now that the campaign has started, Unifor has already spent another $366,000, and quickly plans to hit its campaign period limit of $511,700.

-Unifor president Jerry Dias said that he does support curbing the influence of money in
+Unifor president Jerry Dias said that he does support curbing the influence of money in politics, and sees current high levels of union money as only balancing out the current political spending.

 “If we’re going to talk about a puritan system where the media and everybody else is hands off and there’s no interference, that’s one thing, but that’s not the system we live in,” Dias said when interviewed.